-- Historical background: to strengthen diplomatic protection to nationals wherever resident - Definition of "national": - Covers individuals and companies (OECD/UN MC Commentary) - Some DTAAs define specifically whereas some do not; France reservation that it would apply only to individuals - Companies and corporate bodies cannot be considered as nationals [Credit Llyonnais [2005] 94 ITD 401]; PE ND clause would become redundant otherwise [1998] 100 TAXMAN 206 (AAR - N. DELHI)] - Condition of reciprocity: Only in commentary (Para 5) but not in bare provisions.
+- Historical background: to strengthen diplomatic protection to nationals wherever resident - Definition of "national": - Covers individuals and companies (OECD/UN MC Commentary) - Some DTAAs define specifically whereas some do not - Companies and corporate bodies cannot be considered as nationals [Credit Llyonnais [2005] 94 ITD 401]; Chohung Bank [[2006] 102 ITD 45 (MUM)]; Advance Ruling Petition No. P-6 of 1995 [[1998] 100 TAXMAN 206 (AAR - N. DELHI)] - Condition of reciprocity: Only in commentary (Para 5) but not in bare provisions.
 Equal commitment from both states [Article 60(1) VLCT]

 - Meaning of "same circumstances": Substantially similar circumstances both in law and in fact - Criteria for same circumstances: Residence and other relevant criteria which is the basis for tax differentiation - Therefore circumstances should be the same and only nationality should differ in order to test discrimination under Art.
-24(1) - US Model Technical explanation as well as India-US DTAA Technical explanation: Comprehensive taxation comparable with Limited liability taxation.
-Therefore US is not obliged to grant same taxing regime to Indian national (being non-US resident) vis-à-vis US national (being non-US resident) for US source income.
+24(1) - US Model Technical explanation as well as India-US DTAA Technical explanation: Comprehensive taxation not comparable with Limited liability taxation.
+Therefore US is not obliged to grant same taxing regime to Indian national (being non-US resident) vis-à-vis US national (being non-US resident) for US source income